 Education and Training

-The unemployment rate typically varies across levels of educational attainment with lower rates for those with higher levels of education.
-This trend in unemployment rates by educational attainment is observed at both national and provincial levels.
+The unemployment rate typically varies across levels of educational completion with lower rates for those with higher levels of education.
+This trend in unemployment rates by educational completion is seen at both national and provincial levels.

 The differences were even greater when compared to those with a university bachelor’s degree and above.
 The median income for those with a university bachelor’s degree and above was $29,538 higher than those with a high school graduation and $34,303 higher than those with less than a high school education.